viamrobotics/docs/docs/components/realsense-cam.md

 Click **Components** on the **Config** tab.
 Now, add the `align_color_depth` camera model.
 The **Attributes** pane on the left allows you to enter the necessary attributes for your component.
-The **Attributes Guide** lists the available attributes for the chosen component.

 Enter the necessary JSON configuration for your camera: